Winter Furnace Maintenance

 Getting a furnace tune-up now, before the weather is cold, is much more convenient than waiting for a repairman during the winter in a cold home without heat.
 It is also much cheaper.

 Improves energy efficiency.

 A furnace tune-up should include the cleaning and inspection of the furnace burner and heat exchanger.
 In addition to ensuring a safe operation, this will keep your furnace running efficiently all winter.

-Jon Wayne Heating & Air is dedicated to providing high-quality climate control solutions for clients in the Springfield, MO area.
+Jon Wayne Heating & Air is dedicated to providing high-quality climate control solutions for clients in the Springfield and Mt Vernon, MO areas.
 Our commitment doesn’t end when our technicians finish installing your new system.
 We also bring 20 years of expertise, superior customer service, professionalism and integrity with every service call.
-Call today: (417) 831-9500.
+Call today (417) 831-9500.